cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

-One potential path to achieve transaction scalability is the introduction of an *Aggregator*, often associated with a Sequencer.
+A potential path that can be considered to achieve transaction scalability is the introduction of an *Aggregator*, often associated with a Sequencer.
 This component might enhance the overall efficiency and capacity of the rollup solution.
 Moreover, an exciting area for exploration is deploying Cartesi on top of other Layer-2 solutions like Optimism and Arbitrum, potentially expanding the options for enhanced transaction scalability.

 ## Disputes